 New students will be instructed in fire safety procedures in College during Welcome Week.
-Returning students should familiarise themselves with the fire safety equipment in their vicinity and be aware of activities that may accidentally set off a fire alarm.
+Returning as well as new students should familiarise themselves with the fire safety equipment in their vicinity and be aware of activities that may accidentally set off a fire alarm.